 - (vi) Appeals.
 The Complainant or the Respondent may appeal the decision of the Panel and/or the sanction imposed on the Respondent within 14 calendar days from the date of the Final Outcome Letter.
 The decision of the Panel and the sanction imposed on the Respondent may, if desired, be appealed simultaneously. - 1) Appeals of the Decision of the Panel Regarding Responsibility for Sexual Misconduct.
-The only permissible grounds for an appeal are (a) availability of germane new evidence and/or (b) procedural errors that significantly impacted the outcome.
+The only permissible grounds for an appeal are any one of the following: - (a) Availability of germane new evidence - (b) Procedural errors that significantly impacted the outcome - (c) A conflict of interest in a decision maker

-Appeals of the decision of the Panel must be made in writing to the Chief Financial Officer of the College, unless the Respondent is a member of the faculty or the Executive Staff, in which case appeals must be made in writing to the Chair of the Board of Trustees, who will refer the matter to the Executive Committee of the Board of Trustees (the "Executive Committee").
+Appeals of the decision of the Panel must be made in writing to the Executive Vice President of Finance of the College, unless the Respondent is a member of the faculty or the Executive Staff, in which case appeals must be made in writing to the Chair of the Board of Trustees, who will refer the matter to the Executive Committee of the Board of Trustees (the "Executive Committee").
 The Assigned Title IX Coordinator will promptly inform the other party (i.e., the Complainant or the Respondent) of the filing of the appeal.

-The Chief Financial Officer (or the Executive Committee, in the case of a Respondent who is a member of the faculty or the Executive Staff) will make a determination (i) that the decision of the Panel should stand; or (ii) that the decision of the Panel should be overturned.
+The Executive Vice President of Finance (or the Executive Committee, in the case of a Respondent who is a member of the faculty or the Executive Staff) will make a determination (i) that the decision of the Panel should stand; or (ii) that the decision of the Panel should be overturned.

-In the event that the Chief Financial Officer or Executive Committee determines that the decision of the Panel should be overturned, the Chief Financial Officer or Executive Committee will specify, after consultation with the Assigned Title IX Coordinator and other College administrators, as necessary, the appropriate steps to be taken to come to a final resolution of the Complaint.
-The Chief Financial Officer or Executive Committee will notify the Complainant and the Respondent concurrently of the decision or action.
+In the event that the Executive Vice President of Finance or Executive Committee determines that the decision of the Panel should be overturned, the Executive Vice President of Finance or Executive Committee will specify, after consultation with the Assigned Title IX Coordinator and other College administrators, as necessary, the appropriate steps to be taken to come to a final resolution of the Complaint.
+The Executive Vice President of Finance or Executive Committee will notify the Complainant and the Respondent concurrently of the decision or action.